jdarling/managementtalks/Understanding Executive Decisions/readme.md

 # Decoding the Ivory Tower: Understanding Executive Decisions

-Have you ever sat back and thought to yourself "Why on God's green earth are they ..." when you see a decision come down from up above.
-I mean sure, they had a company wide meeting to explain it all, that didn't really clarify anything from your understanding...
-If you have, then this talk is for you.
-This isn't an attempt to justify, just an attempt to clarify how and why executives think the way they think and why they push forward initatives that others simply may not understand.
+Have you ever found yourself puzzled by decisions from upper management, wondering, "What were they thinking?"
+Even after company-wide meetings meant to explain these initiatives, clarity might still elude you.
+This talk isn't about justifying those decisions—it's about uncovering the thought processes and strategic priorities behind them.
+Gain insights into how executives approach challenges and push forward initiatives that might seem baffling to others.